AquaticInformatics/examples/TimeSeries/PublicApis/SdkExamples/LocationDeleter/Readme.md

 Download the [latest LocationDeleter.exe release here](../../../../../../releases/latest)

-The `LocationDeleter` tool is a standalone .NET console utility for deleting locations, time-series, and/or field visits from AQTS app servers.
+The `LocationDeleter` tool is a standalone .NET console utility for deleting locations, time-series, rating models, and/or field visits from AQTS app servers.

 The `LocationDeleter` tool is not intended to be used on production systems.
 This tool exists to help administrators and integrators when configuring systems during initial setup, or when working with test systems to validate items created via the Provisioning API.